 The consortium aims to have its first power station in operation around 2030.
 By 2050, a full UK programme of up to 16 of these power stations could create up to 40,000 jobs and £52 billion of value to the UK economy.
 Developing an SMR in the UK could also create an estimated £250 billion of exports.

-Around 50 competing designs of small modular reactor are in development around the world.
+More than 70 designs of small modular reactor are in development in 18 countries, according to the IAEA.
 The following developers have expressed interest in UK development, and released information about their proposals.

 Westinghouse is developing a 225MWe pressurised water reactor, largely based on technologies deployed in its AP1000 design.
 The Nuclear AMRC is engaged with Westinghouse on potential UK development, and has completed a manufacturability study which showed that the UK supply chain has the capabilities to effectively manufacture the reactor pressure vessel.
 The study determined that Westinghouse’s use of UK advanced manufacturing techniques offers a potential 50 per cent reduction in delivery lead times and offers substantial cost savings to SMR manufacturing.